Riccardo Raheli received the

 2011, and MDPI Sensors as guest editor of a special issue

 published in 2021.
-He served as Technical Program Committee
+He has served as Technical Program Committee

 Co-Chair of international conferences, such as the General